-In this scenario, the attacker sent you a legitimate-looking email and website, so you don’t hesitate about entering your account details.
-It’s one way for hackers to steal your sensitive information, without you realizing that you handed the information willingly.
+In this scenario, the attacker sent you a legitimate-looking email and website, so you don’t hesitate to enter your account details.
+It’s one way for hackers to steal your sensitive information without you realizing that you handed the information willingly.

 Here are some other types of MitM attacks: